Gaussian beams and caustic avoidance in gravitational optics: Conclusions

 We then used this construction to derive the wave function of light bundles initiated at a point source and at a finite source.
 We showed that the point source wave function and its evolution equation provide the same set of information as the standard thin bundle approach.
-Whereas, information contained in a finite source beam is richer.
-Namely, we found the Gaussian beam solutions of the paraxial wave equation.
+Whereas, the information contained in a beam initiated from a finite sized source is richer.
+Namely, we found the Gaussian beam solutions of the so-called wavization procedure.
 This was achieved via a complex superposition of two null congruences which obey certain initial conditions.
-We showed that Gaussian beam solutions satisfy evolution equations similar to the Hamilton--Jacobi equations of the geodesic deviation vector, with an extra term.
-This follows from the fact that the canonical coordinates are now associated with the deviation of the combined system of congruences rather than representing the location of the outer--most geodesic of the bundle.
+We showed that Gaussian beam solutions satisfy evolution equations similar to the Hamilton-Jacobi equation of the geodesic deviation vector, with an extra term.
+Due to this extra term, the beam is now represented by a modified momenta analogous to a streamline momenta.
+Namely, it represents the momenta of the superposed bundles rather than tracing the location of the outer-most geodesic of the bundle.
+This is one of the fundamental traits of our method which reflects its coarse-grained nature.
 We should note that the Gaussian intensity profile of our beam is directly related to the underlying spacetime curvature and not to random processes.
-The well--definedness of the Gaussiam beam follows from the symplectic symmetries of the phase space.
+The welldefinedness of the Gaussiam beam follows from the symplectic symmetries of the phase space.

 Finally, we showed that the Gaussian beams avoid caustics.
-To be specific, the intensity of a Gaussian beam does not diverge to infinity at the caustics of a standard null bundle.
-In other words, the cross--sectional area of the beam never collapses to a point (or a line).
+To be specific, the intensity of a Gaussian beam does not diverge to infinity at the caustics of a standard null bundle as the cross-sectional area of a Gaussian beam never collapses to a point (or a line).
+A specific analytically tractable example is demonstrated in a Barriola-Vilenkin monopole spacetime.
+The results were compared with other works in the literature.